rvega/pd-bbb-gpio/vendors/README.md

 The libpruss library is used for accessing the GPIOs and the analog inputs in the BeagleBone Black.
-See [this thread](http://www.freebasic.net/forum/viewtopic.php?f=14&p=198448#p198448)
+See [this thread](http://www.freebasic.net/forum/viewtopic.php?f=14&p=198448#p198448) and the install.sh script.

 Some other useful links: